Each year, we host three research groups working within and across the following fields:

 CAS offers a unique research infrastructure, an extensive service platform, and an inspiring, collegial atmosphere.
 CAS offers:

-- eight pleasant and well-equipped office spaces (six offices).
+- eight pleasant and well-equipped office spaces (six offices) per project.

 - IT and library services.